 This means you can browse jobs without having the added stress of looking at terms and conditions for their visa policies.

-You can browse available roles in their listings but if you're savvy about it you can message relevant people and companies to get your name out there and be the first to hear about new roles.
+You can browse available roles in the listings but, if you're savvy about it, you can message relevant people and companies to get your name out there and be the first to hear about new roles.

 The Diversity Dashboard